lkirkwood/ansible-sshman/README.md

     - Array of
     - public keys
     - the user may use to login.
-  access: Ansible group pattern matching hosts this user should have access to.
+  access:
-  role: Controls the privileges a user has on the host.
-One of the roles listed above.
+    Ansible group pattern: Role for user on hosts in that group
 ```

 ## Usage Help